leafo/scssphp/README.md

 Works great in combination with frontend debugging tools like https://addons.mozilla.org/de/firefox/addon/firecompass-for-firebug/

-To activate this feature you need to call `->setLineNumbers(true)` after creating a new instance of compiler.php
+To activate this feature you need to call `->setLineNumbers(true)` after creating a new instance of class 'compiler'.

 code sample: